Go Back

 • Wash and rinse glass jars (or plastic containers) and lids in the dishwasher or with hot soapy water.
 Dry thoroughly.

 • Place the bowl in the microwave on high power for 3 minutes.
 (Mixture will not cook, but will become hot enough for the sugar to dissolve).
-Remove from microwave and stir well for another minute.
+Remove from the microwave and stir well for another minute.

 • Allow this peach/sugar mixture to sit for 1 hour, giving it a good stir after about 30 minutes.